TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 When you change name binding and typing rules, you might actually confuse the incremental analysis, which is designed to handle changing programs, but not changing rules.
 You can fix this by right-clicking the project containing your example programs and chosing *Spoofax -> Reload analysis data*.
 {: .notice .notice-warning}

-#### Unresolved References
+#### Constraints in Stratego

+Constraints for duplicate definitions and hiding cannot be expressed in the current version of TS.
-You can create your own constraints by providing rewrite rules for `nabl-constraint(|ctx)`:
+These constraints need to be defined in Stratego by providing rewrite rules for `nabl-constraint(|ctx)`:

 ```
 rules

   nabl-constraint(|ctx):
-    ClassType(c) -> <fail>
+    Var(t, v) -> <fail>
     where
-      <has-annotation(?Use(task))> c
+      task := <nabl-lookup-local(|ctx)> v
     ; msg  := "Your meaningful error message should be here"
-    ; <task-create-error-on-failure(|ctx, task, msg)> c
+    ; <task-create-error-on-multiple(|ctx, task, msg)> v
 ```

-This rule matches a language construct on the left-hand side (in this case a class type) and fails on the right-hand side.
+This rule matches a language construct on the left-hand side (in this case a variable declaration) and fails on the right-hand side.
 The failure ensures that you can report different errors on the same language construct.
-The shown rule reports an error on unresolved class names in class types.
+The shown rule reports an error on duplicate variable names.
-Errors can be reported on failing tasks.
+Errors can be reported on failing tasks, succeeding tasks, or tasks with multiple solutions.
-In the current example of an unresolved error message, this needs to be a failing resolution task.
+In the current example of duplicate definitions, this needs to be a resolution task with multiple solutions.
-The `where` clause of the rule obtains this `task` from the class name by matching a particular annotation.
+The `where` clause of the rule creates this `task` from the variable name.
 Next, an error message `msg` is created.
 You should replace this with a meaningful message.
 You can use string interpolation to include elements from the matched term in the error message.
-Finally, a library strategy is called to create an error in case of a failing task.
+Finally, a library strategy is called to create an error in case of multiple solutions.
 The arguments to this strategy are

 1. a context variable `ctx`,
-2. the `task` which needs to fail to trigger the error message and
+2. the `task` which needs to have multiple solutions to trigger the error message, and
 3. the error message `msg`.

-The strategy is applied to the term where the error should be shown (in this case, the class name).
+The strategy is applied to the term where the error should be shown (in this case, the variable name).
-You should follow this pattern to provide custom error messages for all unresolved class references, field references, and variable references.
+You should follow this pattern to provide custom error messages for all kinds of duplicate definitions and for local variable declarations which hide field declarations.

-#### Duplicates and Hiding

-Constraints on duplicate or hiding declarations can also be specified with `nabl-constraint(|ctx)` rules.
-However, in these cases you cannot match existing tasks but need to create your own ones.
 The following library strategies might be useful:

 * `nabl-lookup-local(|ctx)` creates a resolution task that searches for a name in the same (local) scope.